 No promotion to any position in the City shall be deemed final and permanent until after the expiration of a period of twelve (12) months probationary service.
-During this probationary period, the City may cancel the appointment to a higher rank at any time with or without cause and with no appeal.
+The City may reject an employee from the promoted position at any time during this probationary period with or without cause and with no appeal.